jayakasadev/CarND-Semantic-Segmentation/README.md

 # Results
 1. Loss:  0.0936639
     - Added regularization loss to Cross-Enthropy Loss for overall loss calculation.
     - batch-size = 10
     - epochs = 50
     - learning_rate = 1e-3
 2. Loss:  1.45224
     - Loss dropper from 73k to .82 in the 22nd epoch.
 However, it shot back up from there until I terminated training at 25 epochs.
 Will experiment with batch size first before messing with learning rate.
     - batch-size = 20
     - epochs = terminated at 25
     - learning_rate = 5e-3
 3. Loss:  0.815233
     - Loss began to oscillate around 80% starting from epoch 22.
 No further progress seems possible.
     - batch-size = 15
     - epochs = terminated at epoch 39
     - learning_rate = 1e-3
-4.
+4. Loss:  0.48977
+    - Performance was better than when I trained with batch-size greater than 10.
+However, it seems the batch is still too small.
+The loss decreases at a very small rate and gets stuck around 40% at the 30th epoch.
+    - batch-size = 5
+    - epochs = 50
+    - learning_rate = 1e-3
+5.
     -
-- batch-size = 5
+    - batch-size = 8
     - epochs = 50
     - learning_rate = 1e-3